 - Alternatively, a divisional application may be filed such that options are reserved for the applicants’ best interests.

 - “Unreasonable delay” with regard to seeking post-grant amendments should be avoided, meaning that the patentee will have to be in regular communication with their patent attorney(s) to ensure that the requisite tasks are promptly carried out.

-For more information, please refer to Circular No. 1/2016 (Registry of Patent, SG) or contact Desmond Tan to discuss.
+For more information, please refer to Circular No. 1/2016 (Registry of Patent, SG).